hyperledger/besu-docs/docs/private-networks/tutorials/quickstart.md

 # Developer Quickstart

-The Quorum Developer Quickstart uses the Hyperledger Besu Docker image to run a private [IBFT 2.0](../how-to/configure/consensus/ibft.md) network of Besu nodes managed by Docker Compose.
+The Quorum Developer Quickstart uses the Besu Docker image to run a private [IBFT 2.0](../how-to/configure/consensus/ibft.md) network of Besu nodes managed by Docker Compose.

 :::caution